Retail: Individual SKU Setup

 PO Worksheet (4 min) Key Takeaways: Purpose The PO Worksheet is designed for multi-store setups where stores are geographically separated (e.g., Virginia, Maryland).
 Allows creation of purchase orders (POs) for multiple locations from a single ...

-• Retail: Receipts
+• Retail: Invoices

 • Popular Articles